 This illustrious institution is at the centre of education and enlightenment in the modern age.
 It is believed to be the oldest university in the English-speaking world and set a standard for higher thinking that had a global impact.
 It’s a fascinating place to explore.

 Greenwich is, in the most literal of ways, the place where time began.
 Scientific breakthroughs achieved at the Greenwich observatory created ripples of discovery that changed the face of human life across the planet, pushing us fervently into the modern world.
-It’s central importance in the history of geography, industry, and transport make it a site you simply can’t miss.
+Its central importance in the history of geography, industry, and transport makes it a site you simply can’t miss.

-To discover more fascinating sites around the UK get in touch with us here at Evan Evans.
+To discover more fascinating sites around the UK, take a look at our Stonehenge Tours or our Bath tours.
 We can help you design a travel experience that will be remembered for years to come.